austainodedon/vuex-app/README.md

 # Vuex Todo Manager

-> This project is part of the Vuex Crash Course on YouTube
+> This is a vue, vuex application with json api

 ## Project setup